yetalit/Mojmelo/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Took inspiration from Patrick Loeber's <a href='https://github.com/patrickloeber/MLfromscratch/'>MLfromscratch</a> and Erik Linder-Norén's <a href='https://github.com/eriklindernoren/ML-From-Scratch/'>ML-From-Scratch</a>
+Took inspiration from Patrick Loeber's <a href='https://github.com/patrickloeber/MLfromscratch/'>MLfromscratch</a>

 MAX and Mojo usage and distribution are licensed under the [Modular Community License](https://www.modular.com/legal/community).